SnipInText-org/snipintext-documentation/README.md

-# snipintext-documentation
-inter-extensions API documentation
+## Inter-extensions API, documentation
+(snipintext, super-selector)

+---

 ### Description
 An extension to: